Capitol Hill braces for DOJ, FBI briefings on accusations they spied on Trump 2016 campaign

 Separately on Wednesday, Mr. Mueller’s prosecutors asked a federal judge to start the process of sentencing former Trump campaign adviser George Papadopoulos, who has been a key witness in the investigation since his plea last year to lying to the FBI.

-Prosecutors had been pushing off Mr. Papadopoulos’ sentencing for months as he cooperated in the probe.
+Prosecutors had been putting off Mr. Papadopoulos’ sentencing for months as he cooperated in the probe.
 Information about Mr. Papadopoulos’ contact with people linked to Russia during the 2016 campaign triggered the FBI counterintelligence investigation that Mr. Mueller took over.

-• Sally Persons and the Associated Press contributed to this report.
+• Sally Persons contributed to this story, which is based in part on wire service reports.

 The Washington Times Comment Policy